R1.08 Danube-Granite Loop

 Wir sind ein traditioneller Familienbetrieb aus dem oberen Mühlviertel, der bereits seit fast einem Jahrhundert direkt im Zentrum von Altenfelden seinen Kunden bei allen Fragen rund um Reifen, Felgen, Fahrrädern und E-Bikes einen erstklassigen Service bietet.

-The brewery looks back with pride on its long history and combines this with innovative ideas.
-The result: a variety of speciality beers that delight beer lovers from near and far.
-From traditional Märzen to creative varieties such as pumpkin and honey beer, which are the result of spontaneous ideas and local collaboration.
-It's not just beer that is brewed here, history is made here.
-The Hofstettner Granitbier in particular is a highlight in the range and a true homage to the geological and cultural roots of the Mühlviertel granite country.
-Shimmering amber in colour, this beer combines the purity of water filtered through the region's granite layers with Pilsner and caramel malts and Mühlviertel hops.
-The result is a strong beer that delights with subtle caramel notes.
-Now the question remains: what is the best way to enjoy Hofstettner specialities?
-Freshly brewed at the farm's ramp sales, online or at retail and catering partners in the Danube region.
+The brewery looks back with pride on its long history and combines it with innovative ideas.
+The result: a wide variety of specialty beers that delight beer lovers from near and far.
+From traditional Märzen to creative varieties like pumpkin and honey beer, which were born from spontaneous ideas and local collaboration.
+Here, they don’t just brew beer—they’re making history.
+The Hofstettner Granite Beer, in particular, is a highlight of the lineup and a true homage to the geological and cultural roots of the Mühlviertel Granite Region.
+Shimmering amber in color, this beer combines the purity of water filtered through the region’s granite layers with Pilsner and caramel malts as well as Mühlviertel hops.
+The result is a full-bodied beer that delights with subtle caramel notes.
+Now the question remains: What’s the best way to enjoy Hofstettner’s specialties?
+Fresh from the brewery at the farm’s on-site sales, through online retailers, or at retail and restaurant partners in the Danube region.

-As a traditional three-cornered farm, the brewery is nestled in a landscape that radiates tranquillity and stability.
-It was important to Peter Kramer to carry on the centuries-old history of the house and to preserve the historical heritage.
-The water needed for brewing comes from the hotel's own spring, which is surrounded by a water conservation area.
-The valuable malting barley grows in the surrounding communities, cultivated by organic farmers who also have strong ties to the region.
-Under Peter's management, a range of up to twenty types of beer is proudly produced here, half of which is already brewed from 100% Mühlviertel organic raw materials.
-This dedication to regionality and sustainability can be found in the fine drops of beer.
+As a traditional triangular farmstead, the brewery is nestled in a landscape that exudes tranquility and stability.
+It was important to Peter Kramer to carry on the centuries-old history of the estate and preserve its historical heritage.
+The water needed for brewing comes from the brewery’s own spring, which is surrounded by a water protection area.
+The high-quality brewing barley is grown in the surrounding communities by organic farmers who are just as deeply rooted in the region.
+Under Peter’s leadership, a range of up to twenty beer varieties is proudly produced here, half of which are already brewed using 100% organic ingredients from the Mühlviertel region.
+This commitment to regionality and sustainability is reflected in the beer’s exquisite flavor.

-Visitors who make their way along the many hiking, cycling and mountain bike trails, such as the Donau-Granit-Runde or the MTB Granit-Bier-Runde to the brewery, are invited to discover the variety of beers and take a piece of the Mühlviertel back home with them.
-Traditionally, guided tours are offered, where you can even take a sip of Kübelbier yourself in the cellar.
-The in-house shop also offers a variety of gift ideas that perfectly round off the beer experience and give a piece of Mühlviertel brewing art to take home with you.
+Visitors who find their way to the brewery via the many hiking, biking, and mountain biking trails—such as the Danube Granite Loop or the MTB Granite Beer Loop —are invited to discover the variety of beers and take a piece of the Mühlviertel home with them.
+The brewery traditionally offers guided tours where you can even tap a glass of Kübelbier yourself in the cellar.
+The on-site shop also offers a wide variety of gift ideas that perfectly round out the beer experience and let you take a piece of Mühlviertel brewing artistry home with you.

 The apartment is located in St. Martin im Mühlkreis.
 Size of the accommodation: 190 sqm; 4 bedrooms with private keys (max.
 8 persons)